TaygaHoshi/tt-project/Lists/List of Social Spells.md

 **Cost:** 2 mana
 **Range:** Self
 **Radius:** (5 + EXP/2) meters
+**Duration:** 5 minutes
 **Explanation**
-	This spell increases your sensitivity to vibrations of the echoes of the sounds you create, making you able to detect current position of invisible objects and creatures within radius.
+	This spell increases your sensitivity to vibrations of the echoes of every sound, making you able to detect current position of invisible objects and creatures within radius.

-## Blazing Harmony
-**Complexity:** Simple
-**Casting Time:** Action
-**Cost:** 2 mana
-**Range:** 1 meters
-**Duration:** 1 round
-**Effect**
-	Touch an ally other than yourself.
-This ally's next weapon attack, damaging spell or damaging ability gains 5 bonus damage.
-Potency bonus to this spell's damage is halved.
-	You can choose to spend 2 more mana to cast this spell as a rapid action.
-	This effect does not stack.

 ---
 # Veteran Spells